Flat

 the area.
 Shadows, the ubiquitous haze of fine spicebush twigs

-obscuring the tree bases, and overlapping crowns all made measuring in
+obscuring the tree bases, and overlapping crowns all made

 the grove unusually difficult for an entirely deciduous forest.